 We at Icerental 4x4 specialize in 4x4 vehicles providing a wide range of vehicles in all sizes and ages so all groups can find their fit.

-Ford Expedition – If you are traveling with larger groups the Ford Expeditions is perfect.
-They have 8 seats, if 8 people are traveling we recommend taking Roof Box for extra luggage space.
+Ford Expedition – If you are travelling with larger groups the Ford Expeditions is perfect.
+They have 8 seats, if 8 people are travelling we recommend taking Roof Box for extra luggage space.
 The Expedition is an automatic transmission and 4WD vehicle.
 It has a powerful engine and high ground clearance.

 When Traveling to Kjölur/Kjalvegur